ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.undofile = true`

 : Enables automatic saving of undo history, allowing you to undo changes even after closing and reopening the file.
-This is particularly useful for recovering previous versions of the code.
+This is particularly useful for recovering earlier versions of the code.

 : `vim.o.cursorline = true`

-: Highlights the current line where the cursor is located, helping you stay focused on your current position within the code.
+: Highlights the current line (the cursor location), helping you stay focused on your current position within the code.

 : `vim.o.ignorecase = true`